mapbender/mapbender-documentation/en/book/development/controllers.rst

 Controllers
 #############

-This pages gives an quick overview of the controllers used in an Mapbender3 application.
+This pages gives an quick overview of the controllers used in an Mapbender application.

 The Front Controller - Using Routes
 ***********************************